CHAPTER

 Source.
 (See Revision Note at chapter heading for

-living organisms and their products, including vaccines and cultures, intended
+made from living organisms and their products, including vaccines and cultures,

-for use in diagnosing, immunizing, or treating humans or animals or in research
+intended for use in diagnosing, immunizing, or treating humans or animals or in

 Source.
 (See Revision Note at chapter heading for

-derived from humans and limited to blood, cerebrospinal, synovial, pleural,
+emanating or derived from humans and limited to blood, cerebrospinal, synovial,

 Source.
 (See Revision Note at chapter heading for